dalmo1991/superflexPy/doc/popular_models.rst

    :align: center

-The potential evaporation and the precipitation are "filtered" by an interception element, which sets the smallest of the two fluxes to zero and the largest of the fluxes to the difference between the two.
+The potential evaporation and the precipitation are "filtered" by an interception element, that calculates the net fluxes by setting the smallest to zero and the largest to the difference between the two fluxes.

 .. math::
    & \textrm{if } P > E_{\textrm{POT}}:  \\